 Brindisi Puglia, Italy Travel Guide

 Major mobile providers in Italy are TIM, Vodafone, WindTre, and Iliad.
 Purchasing a local SIM card offers cheaper data and calls.
-Buy SIM cards at official stores, some electronics shops, or at the airport.
+Buy SIM cards at official stores, some electronics shops, or near the airport.

 Greeting customs vary from formal to informal.
 Dress varies by setting, especially for religious sites.